These directions and distances are estimated.

 Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station with outhouses available.
 It is advisable to have dry socks and shoes in your drop bag here.

 After crossing the Foot Bridge, you begin a major climb up the Dry Fork reaching BEAR HUNTING CAMP Aid Station #4, a limited aid station at mile 21 1/2 and approximately 6800 feet.
-The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28 miles and approx. 6600 feet.
-This is the course junction where you join the 50 Km course.
+The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28.5 miles and approx. 6600 feet.
+This is the course junction where you join the 32m course.

-You'll continue on together climbing up to the HEAD OF THE DRY FORK Aid Station #6 at mile 34 and approx. 7480 feet.
+You'll continue on together climbing up to the head of the DRY FORK Aid Station #6 at mile 34.5 and approx. 7480 feet.
 This is your second and final drop bag cache and a chance to use the outhouse.
 After leaving the aid station the course proceeds up the Freeze Out road, following trails and a gravel road cresting on Camp Creek Ridge at 8,100 feet.
 It then descends down Sheep Creek drainage to 7450 feet on a four-wheel drive road.

 LOWER SHEEP CREEK aid station at mile 44 1/2 and 5025 feet, is a good place to fill your bottles before entering the sometimes hot canyon below.